Upstage Surrey love to feature work by local writers, performed by local actors.

 Evon Wheeler

-Evon Wheeler enjoys writing plays, scripts and poetry.
+Evon Wheeler enjoys writing plays, scripts and poetry and has been a regular participant and contributor since the start.

-Upstage love featuring Evon's work and have performed The Cleaner, Best Served Cold and The Phonecall on stage as well as The Drive and The Body for radio.
+Upstage love featuring Evon's work and have performed The Cleaner, Best Served Cold and The Phonecall on stage as well as several radio plays including The Life Class and its two sequels for radio.